Rep. Van Taylor (R) drops reelection bid after acknowledging extramarital affair

 “For months, Anne and I have been working to repair the scars left by my actions.
 I am unworthy, but eternally thankful for her love and forgiveness,” he wrote.

-A Taylor spokesperson did not immediately respond to a request for comment.
+A Taylor spokesman did not immediately respond to a request for comment.

 Taylor is the 15th House Republican to decline to seek reelection this year.
 Thirty-one House Democrats have similarly opted not to run for reelection, ahead of a November midterm in which their party faces long odds of retaining control of the House.